In Need of a Criminal Defense Lawyer In Essex?

 Sexual offenses are serious matters.
 Most carry heavy penalties, including lengthy prison sentences.
 Sex crimes range from indecent exposure to statutory rape or prostitution, and can even include abuse against children.
-Those convicted of sexual crimes are required to register as a sex offender, and that period can range from a few years to life.
+Those convicted of sexual crimes are required to register as a sex offender, and that period can range from a few years to live.

 In Essex and the communities of Baltimore County, the legal team at Lotze Mosely, LLP has successfully defended clients embattled in sex crime cases.
-Our extensive experience and resources allow our attorneys to secure positive verdicts on behalf of our clients.
-We offer an initial consultation to assess your case.
+Our extensive experience and resources allow our Criminal Defense Lawyer in Essex, MD to secure positive verdicts on behalf of our clients.
+Our criminal defense law firm in

-To consult with one of our attorneys, we welcome your call at (202) 393-0535.
+To consult with one of our criminal defense attorneys in Essex, MD, we welcome your call at (202) 393-0535.

 We are located at:

-400 7th St NW #202
+400 7th St NW #206

 - What is the Difference Between Criminal Confinement Kidnapping